Fermion quantum criticality far from equilibrium: Microscopic model: Dissipative topological insulator and basic picture for the phase transition

 Using the knowledge of the exact stationary state~\eqref{eq:darkstate2}, we can linearize the interacting Lindbladian within a mean-field approach.
 The mean-field decoupling can be done either at the operator level~\cite{Bardyn2013}, or equivalently via a Lindblad-Keldysh path integral~\cite{Tonielli2020}, in a Hartree-Fock approach.
 In this work, we introduce a third strategy, based on a Hubbard-Stratonovich decoupling of the quartic terms, which effectively replaces fermion bilinears by matrix fields $X^{\nu\rho}\rightarrow \boldsymbol{\eta}^{\nu\rho}, \Psi^{\nu\rho}\rightarrow \boldsymbol{\phi}^{\nu\rho}$.
 The mean field theory is then obtained from a saddle point condition for $\boldsymbol{\eta},\boldsymbol{\phi}$, cf. App.~\ref{app:HS}.
 A crucial advantage of this approach is its ability to capture beyond mean field effects in terms of bosonic fluctuations.
 This is key to assess the importance of gapless diffusive modes imposed by particle number conservation.

 Applied to the model introduced in Sec.~\ref{sec:Lindblad}, both approaches replace the quartic terms in action with bilinears in the fermionic fields $\bar{x}_\beta$, i.e

-where $\varphi_0= 1/2$ is the mean particle density at half filling All other expectation values involving the fields $x_\alpha$ and $\psi_\alpha$ vanish due to the dark state property (cf. Sec.~\ref{sec:MicroModel}).
-Using Eq.~\eqref{eq:coherent_sup_x} to express the fields $x_\alpha^\pm$ in terms of $\psi_\alpha^\pm$ and
+where $\varphi_0= 1/2$ is the mean particle density at half filling.
+All other expectation values involving the fields $x_\alpha$ and $\psi_\alpha$ vanish due to the dark state property (cf. Sec.~\ref{sec:MicroModel}).
+Using Eq.~\eqref{eq:coherent_sup_x} to express the fields $x_\alpha^\pm$ in terms of $\psi_\alpha^\pm$ and performing a rotation of the fermionic fields into the classical-quantum basis defined by